angular/angular/aio/content/guide/component/component-example-lifecycle.md

 The *AfterContent* sample explores the `AfterContentInit()` and `AfterContentChecked()` hook methods that Angular runs *after* Angular projects external content into the component.

-Consider this variation on the ["AfterView"][AioGuideComponentLifecycleTutorialRespondToViewChanges] example.
+Consider this variation on the ["AfterView"][AioGuideComponentExampleLifecycleRespondToViewChanges] example.
 This time, instead of including the child view within the template, it imports the content from the parent of the `AfterContentComponent` component.
 The following is the template of the parent.